Program Category: MA Programs

 Degree Programs: Full-Time/Part-Time: Free-Standing MA

-The Free-Standing Master's degree in sociology is an intensive, one-year program that combines academic training with independent research, culminating in the completion of a thesis.
-We encourage students to think beyond the traditional divisions between qualitative and quantitative methods, and to challenge the boundaries of sociology as a discipline.
+The Free-Standing Master's degree in sociology is an intensive program that combines academic training with independent research, culminating in the completion of a thesis.
+The program may be completed in two full-time semesters, one full-time and two part-time semesters, or four part-time semesters.
+We encourage students to develop independent research, thinking beyond the traditional divisions between qualitative and quantitative methods, and challenging the boundaries of sociology as a discipline.
 While our training specializes in ethnographic methods applied to urban environments, the program is expansive and diverse, accommodating students interested in quantitative approaches, international research, topics in education, and historical projects, among others.

-For students headed toward academic careers, the year at Columbia offers an opportunity to join in the scholarly conversation by participating in our department and carrying out an independent research project.
+For students headed toward academic careers, the MA experience at Columbia offers an opportunity to join in the scholarly conversation by participating in a vibrant academic community while carrying out an independent research project.
 For those aiming beyond sociology, to careers in the non-profit sector or with international organizations, our program opens a space for developing, discussing and presenting sociological work relevant to the public good.
 The skills developed in our program support careers that rely on analytical and research skills in the corporate world, in education, and in public policy, among others.

 Special Admissions Requirements: